USS Callister: Analysis

-Critic Alec Bojalad claims that Daly fits an archetype of white males who participate in prejudiced online echo chambers due to ostracisation in real life and a sense of entitlement.
-Charles Bramesco considers Daly characteristic of the nerd who assumes the role of the bully after himself being bullied.
-Dana Schwartz links this to the "modern toxic masculinity" movements of Gamergate and the alt-right.
-Charles Bramesco of Vulture notes that despite the fact that Robert never actually rapes any of the female members of the crew, he exhibits psychological traits associated with rape culture.
-Tristram Fane Saunders of The Telegraph calls the episode "a sharp attack on an entire genre of male-driven narrative" and equates Daly's sexist fantasy involving his attractive younger coworker with the Harvey Weinstein sexual abuse allegations.
-Sara Moniuszko of USA Today makes the same comparison, linking how Daly kisses female crew members and threatens the crew when they disobey him to Weinstein's alleged abuse.
+Critic Alec Bojalad stated that Daly fits an archetype of white males who participate in prejudiced online echo chambers due to social ostracisation in real life and a sense of entitlement.
+Charles Bramesco considered Daly characteristic of the nerd who assumes the role of the bully after himself being bullied.
+Dana Schwartz linked this to the "modern toxic masculinity" movements of Gamergate and the alt-right.
+Likewise, Sonia Saraiya of Vanity Fair called Daly an "incel king" exhibiting "a tired, stubborn form of masculinity clinging to control" with an entitlement to women compared to Nanette's feminist fight for her own autonomy.

+Charles Bramesco of Vulture noted that despite the fact that Daly never actually rapes any of the female members of the crew, he exhibits psychological traits associated with rape culture.
+Tristram Fane Saunders of The Telegraph called the episode "a sharp attack on an entire genre of male-driven narrative" and equates Daly's sexist fantasy involving his attractive younger co-worker with the Harvey Weinstein sexual abuse allegations.
+Sara Moniuszko of USA Today made the same comparison, linking how Daly kisses female crew members and threatens the crew when they disobey him to Weinstein's alleged abuse.
 Brooker noted that coincidentally, news of allegations against Weinstein first broke when Brooker was on his way to a premiere of the episode in New York.
+Female crew members are dressed in sexualised outfits in Daly's game, but wear more realistic outfits when they escape.

-Joho calls Walton "arguably the true hero of the story", for sacrificing himself to fix the ship at the climax of the episode.
-However, Jimmi Simpson—who played Walton—disagrees, noting that his character's thoughtlessness and selfishness were the original provocation for Daly to take revenge.
-Simpson opines that Walton's motive for sacrificing himself is not redemption but to "make it right for the people".
+Joho called Walton "arguably the true hero of the story", for sacrificing himself to fix the ship at the climax of the episode.
+However, Jimmi Simpson—who played Walton—disagreed, noting that his character's thoughtlessness and selfishness were the original provocation for Daly to take revenge.
+Simpson opined that Walton's motive for sacrificing himself is not redemption but to "make it right for the people".
 Walton is absent from the ship once the characters make it into the online Infinity game; it can be interpreted that his code was deleted from Daly's modded game.
-However, Simpson believes that his character remains alive, continually tortured from the pain of the incinerators.
+However, Simpson believed that his character remains alive, continually tortured from the pain of the incinerators.

 "USS Callister" features references to previous episodes of Black Mirror.
-In addition to Brooker's remark that the episode is in some ways a successor to the third-series episode "San Junipero," the neural implant used in this episode to transport users into the Infinity game bears the logo "TCKR," the company that developed the technology featured in that episode, the implication being that Callister uses the same software for their own games.
+In addition to Brooker's remark that the episode is in some ways a successor to the third-series episode "San Junipero," the neural implant used in this episode to transport users into the Infinity game bears the logo "TCKR", the company that developed the technology featured in that episode, the implication being that Callister Inc. uses the same software for their own games.
 A reference to the second-series episode "White Bear" is found in the names of two planets visited by the crew of Daly's virtual spaceship; the planets Skillane IV and Rannoch have been named for the criminal couple of Victoria Skillane and Iain Rannoch.